denpef/cv/README.md

 **Member of iOS Leadership Group - iTechArt Group.** Minsk, Belarus.
 10/19 – Present

-- Inspire collaboration and knowledge sharing by organized and led cross-team bi weekly meetups.
+- Inspire collaboration and knowledge sharing by organized and leading cross-team bi-weekly meetups.
-- Interviewed 30 candidates for iOS position and 5 candidates for mobile-related positions (Android/Flutter).
+- Interviewed 30 candidates for iOS positions and 5 candidates for mobile-related positions (Android/Flutter).
 - Mentored 2 Junior Engineers and helped them grow to Middle Engineers in 12 months.
-- Evaluated the complexity and time of project development for a 4 companies.
+- Evaluated the complexity and time of project development for 4 companies.

 <br>

 **Lead iOS Developer - NDA.
 New York-based Migraine Treatment Company** Minsk, Belarus.
 02/21 – 06/21

-- Assessed the requirements for iOS app and organized development process from the stretch.
+- Assessed the requirements for iOS app and organized the development process from the stretch.
 - Controlled and coordinated development by reviewing pull requests and holding daily meetings.

 `Swift` `GraphQL/Apollo` `AWS Pinpoint`